jeffs/leptos-book/src/view/05_forms.md

 ### `<textarea>`

 Unlike `<input>`, the `<textarea>` element does not support a `value` attribute.
-Instead, it receives its value as a plain text node in its HTML children,
+Instead, it receives its value as a plain text node in its HTML children.

 In the current version of Leptos (in fact in Leptos 0.1-0.5), creating a dynamic child inserts a comment marker node.
 This can cause incorrect `<textarea>` rendering (and issues